 To achieve your earnings goals, read our article on how to supplement your income.
 I listed 40+ creative ways to earn extra cash from starting a blog to completing paid online surveys.

 Making money is using your time to create a product or service that continues to make money for you.
 It’s not dependent on exchanging more of your time for money.
 In fact, you’re not limited to how much you can make.

-In Chris Guillebeau’s bestselling book Side Hustle, he defines a side hustle as an opportunity to make money by turning a skill or talent into a business.
-He describes a process of identifying your skill and making a profit within 27 days.
+Chris Guillebeau’s bestselling book Side Hustle defines a side hustle as an opportunity to make money by turning a skill or talent into a business.
+He describes the process of identifying your skill and making a profit within 27 days.
+(Audible version | Kindle version)

 Yes.
 For example, you started designing logos and built a large clientele.
 Instead of designing all the logos yourself, you hire another designer to do the work for you.
 With this example, you charge your clients $100 and pay your logo designer $60.
 You’ve made $40.

 Some people refer to making money as passive income or earnings from a business.
 The truth is making money requires time and work too.

-Can you make money from other people's money?
-Yes, when you borrow money from someone else or from a financial institution, it's called leverage.
+Yes, it’s called leverage when you borrow money from someone else or a financial institution.
 Leverage is when you use credit to make a purchase that makes you money.
 For example, you bought a second home using a mortgage and flipped the house to another buyer for $20,000 more than your purchase price.
 You’ve just made $20,000.

 Why is it important to know the difference between earning money and making money?

-Your goal should be to find ways to make money to regain back all your time.
-If you believe it takes money to make money, then you’ll need to create a plan to use your earned money on money making activities.
+When you make enough money to cover monthly living expenses, you’ve entered financial independence.
+Financial independence means work is completely voluntary and optional.
+Your goal should be to find ways to make money to regain back your time.
+If you believe it takes money to make money, then you’ll need to create a plan to use your earned money on money-making activities.